-We may disclose that information to third parties that help us deliver our services (including information technology suppliers, communication suppliers and our business partners) or as required by law.
+We may disclose that information to third parties that help us deliver our services (including information technology suppliers, communication suppliers and our business partners which includes advisers and agents who introduce clients to our services) or as required by law.
 If you do not provide this information, we may not be able to provide some or all of our services to you.

 - how we store and use, and how you may access and correct your personal information;

 - how you can lodge a complaint regarding the handling of your personal information; and

 - how we will handle any complaint.
 If you would like any further information about our privacy policies or practices, please contact us at email@example.com

 The information on our website is not comprehensive and is intended to provide a summary of the subject matters covered.
 While we use all reasonable attempts to ensure the accuracy and completeness of the information on our website, to the extent permitted by law, including the Australian Consumer Law, we make no warranty regarding the information on this website.
 You should monitor any changes to the information contained on this website.

 We are not liable to you or anyone else if interference with or damage to your computer systems occurs in connection with the use of this website or a linked website.
 You must take your own precautions to ensure that whatever you select for your use from our website is free of viruses or anything else (such as worms or Trojan horses) that may interfere with or damage the operations of your computer systems.

 We may, from time to time and without notice, change or add to the website (including the Terms and Conditions) or the information, products or services described in it.
 However, we do not undertake to keep the website updated.
 We are not liable to you or anyone else if errors occur in the information on the website or if that information is not up-to-date.